Brace yourselves: electric scooters get the green light in the UK

 Rival start-ups Bird and Lime – each already valued at over $1 billion – are looking for ways to introduce their scooters to UK streets.
 Both companies already have a presence in certain US and European cities, and both have taken subtle steps to bring their brand to London – Lime by introducing their rentable bright green bikes to the city, and Bird by bringing their scooters to Queen Elizabeth Olympic Park.

 Bird and Lime aren’t the only electric scooter companies eyeing up the London market, though.
 Swedish e-scooter company Voi Technology has raised $30 million to fund its expansion throughout Europe.
-Voi currently has scooters in 14 different cities, including Stockholm, Paris and Lisbon.
+Voi currently has scooters in 14 cities, including Stockholm, Paris and Lisbon.

 Where can you ride an electric scooter in London?